 The functions of the skull as part of the skeletal system

 i.
 The skull gives protection to the brain

 ii.
 The skull gives shape to the head

 iii.
 The skull protects vital organs like eyes, nose and ears

 iv.
-The skull bears the teeth which is used for the grinding of food
+The skull bears the teeth which are used for the grinding of food

 THE VERTEBRAL COLUMN OF THE SKELETAL SYSTEM

 The vertebral column, also known as the backbone or spinal column, is the central supporting structural system of the skeleton.
 The vertebral column forms the backbone of vertebrate animals and houses the spinal cord.